 We don't have access to that money, but we are more than willing to work with them.
 We have had several meetings with the management of Nunavut Tunngavik Incorporated on the subject of housing.
-We have told them that if there's anything we can do to help them, we are more than willing to do so.
+We have told them that we are more than willing to help them in any way we can.